Skip to main content

 • Written on letterhead from a qualified health care provider

-Documentation can be, but not limited to:
+Documentation must include specific diagnosis and can be, but not limited to:

 • Copies of the educational assessment performed as part of an IEP process*